newsiberian/slate-plugins/packages/slate-linkify/README.md

 ## Description

-This plugin inspired by amazing `draft-js-linkify-plugin` and slate plugins examples.
+This plugin inspired by amazing `draft-js-linkify-plugin` and slate plugins official examples.
 It allows user to create links while typing or pasting without any additional manipulations.

 It has issues, like: it doesn't know if remote site should use https